-The standard measure of atmospheric turbulence is the Fried parameter, r0.
+The standard measure of atmospheric turbulence is the Fried parameter, $r_0$ .
 The SAAO (Sutherland) site uses an automated Differential Image Motion Monitor (DIMM) to measure this routinely and continuously.
 The blurring of an image at the focal plane of a large telescope, what we refer to as "seeing", is derived from $r_0$ using the standard model of atmospheric turbulence.
 It is a function of wavelength ( $\lambda$ ) and airmass and the DIMM reports seeing using the convention of $\lambda = 500$ nm (essentially V-band) and airmass = 1.0.
 This is the value that is used to define observing conditions and make scheduling decisions.

-Median zenithal V-band seeing, measured from the Sutherland DIMM at ground level, is ~1.5" (from measurements made over 2011-2020, see Table 3.1).
+Median zenithal V-band seeing, measured from the Sutherland DIMM at ground level, is ~1.5" (from measurements made over 2011-2021, see Table 3.1).
 Since the SALT visibility strip lies between 1.16 and 1.37 airmass this leads in principle to a factor of 1.1 to 1.2 degradation of seeing on average.
-This is broadly the case as can be seen in the actual distribution of seeing values shown in Fig. 3.1 for the 2020-2 semester, where DIMM values are compared with data taken by the SALT guider.
+This is broadly the case as can be seen in the actual distribution of seeing values shown in Fig. 3.1 for the 2021-2 semester, where DIMM values are compared with data taken by the SALT guider.
 Note that the active mirror alignment system (SAMS) was already installed for this period.
 This means that the actual SALT image quality (IQ) as measured by the instrument guiders is quite close to the zenithal seeing value, which is a drastic improvement from times before SAMS, that seasoned users of SALT should be aware of.
-Pls should note, however, that while we have been experiencing better IQ since the arrival of SAMS, over the latter half of 2017 we were unable to match external seeing below 1.4", though this has improved again recently - the reasons for this are, at the time of this call, still being investigated and addressed.